-HPV vaccine was previously thought to be safe only for young girls, but now it was found to protect even adult women from cervical cancer, reveals a new study. //
+HPV vaccine is usually thought to be safe only for young girls in the age group of 9 and 12.
+However, HPV vaccine was found to protect adult women from cervical cancer.

 The authors did report an increased risk of developing celiac disease an autoimmune condition triggered by dietary gluten; however, the increased risk was only observed in Denmark.